 Scholarship suspension and administrative deadlines

 - the scholarship will be suspended and postponed for the equivalent duration;

 About Maternity temporary leave (mandatory and optional)

 Based on the provisions of Legislative Decree 151/2001, Law no. 296/2006, and the Decree of the Ministry of Labor and Social Security of 12 July 2007, in the case of pregnancy, PhD attendance must be interrupted for a mandatory period of 5 months: starting from the two months preceding the expected date of birth and for the following three months (2+3), or starting from the month preceding the expected date of childbirth and for the following four months (1+4) with a doctor's approving certificate for the 8th month, or starting from the childbirth and for the next five months (0+5) following the procedure indicated below.

-The first case is the standard option; for the latter, instead, by the end of the 7th month a specific request must be submitted by the mother-to-be to the reference Doctoral Office, enclosing the certificate of the gynecologist who declares that the extension of the activity up to the 8th month does not prejudice the health of the pregnant woman and the unborn child (if the gynecologist does not have an agreement with the NHS-ASL it is necessary to contact the ASL to obtain this certificate).
+The first case is the standard option; for the other options, instead, by the end of the 7th month a specific request must be submitted by the mother-to-be to the reference Doctoral Office, enclosing the certificate of the gynecologist who declares that the extension of the activity up to the 8th month - or 9th month - does not prejudice the health of the pregnant woman and the unborn child (if the gynecologist does not have an agreement with the NHS-ASL it is necessary to contact the ASL to obtain this certificate).

 If the PhD student is already subjected to health surveillance according to the "risk profile" linked to her activity (see below under the heading "Health and safety") the certificate of the University Competent Doctor must also be attached.